Chuck-Mella/SemiAutomatedAdmin/Windows Imaging/README.md

 Full-Automation is pending.

 # Win11Auto.ps1
-Post-Install code to configure the local system to the desire configurations
+Post-Install code to configure the local system to the desired configurations

 Full-Automation is pending.